Banana Cream Cheesecake

 • Add the gelatin mixture to the saucepan and stir until smooth.

-• Prepare a large bowl filled with add, and pour the hot custard into another smaller bowl, set it over the bowl with ice to cool to room temperature.
+• Prepare a large bowl filled with add, pour the hot custard into another smaller bowl, and set it over the bowl with ice to cool to room temperature.

 • Add the 1/2 cup of cold heavy whipping cream and powdered sugar to a large bowl and whisk on high speed until stiff peaks form.